na-na-hi/renget/archive/Reaped-Quirks.md

 	Type: Mutant

-	Description: This quirk allows the user to secrete drug-like substances from their body in the form of liquids or, with greater effort, gas.
-These substances can be customized to cause a variety of effects.
-With focus they can even reach levels of true mad science.
-These substances are made from the resources in the body, like nutrients and hydration.
+	Description: This quirk allows the user to adapt to their current situation by developing the appropriate animal traits as long as they are feeling bloodlust.
+It also increases their physical strength.
 Life Mimicry
 -Kingdom: Animals
 -Innate